sidheart/algorithms/java/leetcode/README.md

 `https://leetcode.com/problems/$(filename)`

-where $(filename) is the name of the impl file without the .cpp suffix.
+where $(filename) is the name of the impl file without the .java suffix.

 You can copy paste the code in each file into its corresponding leetcode problem sandbox and it should pass